igearfs/jnlp-launcher-project/README.md

 # JNLP Launcher

 This project is a **Java-based launcher** that runs your JAR application.
 It includes a **bundled JRE** so users don't need to install Java separately.
+Extract the jre.rar (which is a compressed file)
 Start Mirth Connect server.
-use maven to Package the jar.
+use maven to Package the jar in your IDE or run maven

 Run with: